Some of Our St Helena Holiday Ideas

 Culture & History

-Though only small, St Helena plays a big part in world history.
-Found by Portuguese explorers in 1502, it became a Dutch possession initially, and then British.
+Though only small, the island of St Helena plays a big part in world history.
+Found by Portuguese explorers sailing the South Atlantic Ocean in 1502, it briefly became a Dutch possession, and then British (initially under the East India Company and then the Crown).
 It was a vitally important port of call during the development of the British Empire and remains a significant retainer of colonial history.

-Being so secluded, the island was also used as a place of exile for particularly problematic prisoners, including approximately 6,000 Boers, the famous figure of King Dinuzulu and Napoleon, who died on the island in 1821.
+Being one of the most remote islands in the world, St Helena was also used as a place of exile for particularly problematic prisoners.
+These include approximately 6,000 Boers, the famous figure of King Dinuzulu and Napoleon Bonaparte, who died on the island in 1821.
+One of the world's best Napoleonic museums, Longwood House, which tells of his life after exile – including the room in which he died in.

 Looking for inspiration?